RiasadMahbub/RiasadMahbub.github.io/_pages/competencies.md

 -Guided students in processing eddy covariance flux data using EddyPro and Campbell Scientific software, and supported data analysis workflows using Python.

--Coordinated an NSF-funded REU program in Summer 2023, overseeing UAV-based data collection, deep learning for computer vision, and programming instruction.

 -Provided hands-on training in GIS and remote sensing, including ArcGIS ModelBuilder, Sentinel-5P analysis, and large-scale land use and environmental datasets.

 ------